-The union has industrial councils for each of its industrial sectors and there is a dedicated council for our photographer members.
-There is also a photographers' council that represents the NUJ's photographer, photojournalist and video journalist members.
+The union has industrial councils for each of its industrial sectors (including councils for newspapers and agencies, new media, broadcasting, freelance, PR and communications, magazines, and books).
+There is also a dedicated council for our photographer members representing the NUJ's photographer, photojournalist and video journalist members.

 The equality council tackles issues relating to gender, sexual orientation, age and childcare.